LucienLaumont/HSBG_scraper_leaderboard/README.md

 ### Comparison of MMR differences among the top X players in each region

 ![Comparison of Top Leaderboard Player Counts Between EU & NA](figures/difference_top_leaderboard.png)

+---

+>Oh you’re reading this... thank you for making it this far!
+It’s likely that new graphs and comparisons will be added as the project evolves.
+>If you appreciate the work and the tool, feel free to drop a ⭐.
+>For feedback or questions, you can reach me at laumontlucien@gmail.com.